NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Fix P1 Health Bar Spacing
 - Move crisis section in health bar over a single pixel to make it more accurate for when crisis mode has been entered
 - Skip memory card warning message on game launch to boot faster
+- Change 1v1 Fight to first option in Battle Menu
+- Fix pausing/disconnecting so that it correctly identifies which player paused
+- Display the controller of who paused/disconnected in the pause menu title

 Note: 3-Man Cell is currently non-functional.